 In so doing, dynamic bending of up to 6 mm and residual deformations of up to 3 mm shall not be considered faults.
-Evennesses for finished floors according to DIN 18202 Tab.
-3, Line 3 are to be observed.
+Evenness dimensions for finished floors can be found in DIN 18202 Tab.
+3 Line 3.

 Self-carrying layer thicknesses for facing concrete, artificial resin, mastic asphalts, as well tiles or natural stone can therefore prevent later crack formation of the covering with changing dynamic loads.